Practical blueprint for low-depth photonic quantum computing with quantum dots: Results

+Next, we account for photon distinguishability.
 Successful type-II fusion gates rely on Hong-Ou-Mandel (HOM) interference~\cite{Hong1987}, requiring highly indistinguishable photons emitted from different or the same emitter.
 Here we describe the dominant noise processes that limit photon indistinguishability, and present their respective fault-tolerant thresholds.

 Emitter-emitter photon distinguishability predominantly originates from frequency mismatch between emitters.
 Slow fluctuations in the local charge or strain environment causes random drifts of the QD emission frequency with time, a phenomenon known as \emph{spectral diffusion}, typically occurring in millisecond timescales~\cite{Warburton2013} which is significantly longer than the QD lifetime ($235$~ps~\cite{Meng2024}).
 The effect of spectral wandering on emitter-emitter photon distinguishability has been examined previously and modelled as a Markovian photon $X$ error for $\{ZZ,XX\}$ fusions~\cite{Chan2025}, with a threshold of 4\% (Fig.~\ref{fig:all_err_stuff}b(vii)).